twota/terms-of-service-and-privacy-policy/README.md

 ▪Feedback, surveys, or user experience research.

-Used to enhance product performance and improve the "Twota" user experience.
+Used to enhance product performance and improve the “Twota” user experience.

 By providing this information, you consent to its processing as described in this Privacy Policy.